mne-tools/mne-python/doc/source/manual/cookbook.rst

-This search sequence is designed to work well with the MEG/MRI transformation files output by mne_analyze , see Section 7.16.
+This search sequence is designed to work well with the MEG/MRI transformation files output by mne_analyze , see :ref:`CACEHGCD`.
 It is recommended that -trans.fif file saved with the Save default and Save... options in the mne_analyze alignment dialog are used because then the $SUBJECTS_DIR/$SUBJECT directory will